 Elisa Garcia is a member of the Board of Directors and a member of the HRCC and the NGC (as defined below).
-Ms. Garcia served as Chief Legal Officer of Macy's, Inc. up until her retirement in October 2023 and has since been a corporate director.
+She is currently a Principal of The Red Bee Group, a consultancy firm that helps businesses, organizations and law firms achieve their goals for growth and innovation.
+Ms. Garcia served previously as Chief Legal Officer of Macy's, Inc. up until her retirement in October 2023.
 Prior to joining Macy's, Inc. in August 2016, she served as Executive Vice President and Chief Legal Officer of Office Depot, Inc., a leading global provider of products, services, and solutions for the workplace headquartered in Boca Raton, Florida.
 Earlier in her career, she served as Latin American Regional Counsel for Philip Morris International and Corporate Counsel for GAF Corporation.
 She also sits on the board of the Institute for Inclusion in the Legal Profession and on the board of DirectWomen, a U.S. non-profit organization that works to increase the representation of women lawyers on corporate boards.
 Ms. Garcia is a graduate of the St. John's University School of Law, and also received a joint BA/MS in Political Science and Management and Policy Sciences from W. Averell Harriman College, State University of New York at Stony Brook.

-2023 Annual Meeting of Shareholders Voting Results Board/Committee Memberships Board/Committee Memberships For: Against: % 98.53 1.47 # 221,565,840 3,315,628 Board of Directors NGC HRCC Total 7/7 (100%) 2/2 (100%) 4/4 (100%) 13/13 (100%) Other Public Company Directorships in Past Five Years Top Relevant Competencies Retail / Business ESG Retail Industry Senior Executive Leadershi Strategic Planning Human Resources / Executi Compensation Legal / Corporate Governan Information Technology and ve ce Environmental Practices Diversity, Equity and Inclusion
+Board/Committee Memberships Attendance

+Board of Directors NGC HRCC 7/7 (100%) 2/2 (100%) 4/4 (100%)

+Total 13/13 (100%)

+- ¬ Retail Industry

+- Senior Executive Leadership / Strategic Planning

+- Human Resources / Executive Compensation

+- Legal / Corporate Governance

-Cybersecurity
+- Information Technology and Cybersecurity

-Securities Held as at the end of Fiscal 2024 --
+- Environmental Practices - ¬ Diversity, Equity and Inclusion

-Common Shares (#) Common Shares (\$) Options Vested/Total (#) Options Vested Only (\$) DSUs (2) Vested/Total (#) DSU (2) Vested Only (\$) Securities Held Vested Only (\$)
+Common Common Options Options DSUs (2) DSU (2) Total Value of Securities Held Shares Shares Vested/Total Vested Only Vested/Total Vested Only Vested Only (#) (\$) (#) (\$) (#) (\$) (\$) 29,565 / 29,565 4,066,074 4,066,074

-() (+) () (+) () (+) (+)

-- - - - 27,025 / 27,932 2,682,501 2,682,501

-Total Ownership as Multiple of Retainer as at the end of Fiscal 2024(3) (Target: 3x annual retainer): 17.9x
+Total Ownership as Multiple of Retainer as at the end of Fiscal 2025(3)